shashidhar22/NeST/README.md

 2. BED format:

 The BED (Browser Extensible Data) is an easy and lightweight format to list annotations for a genome.
-Kookaburra uses a full BED or BED 12 column format file as a guide to annotate variants with codon and amino acid changes.
+NeST uses a full BED or BED 12 column format file as a guide to annotate variants with codon and amino acid changes.
 The example file listed below shows the details of how to structure the BED file.
 The separation of contig, gene and exon level information makes this format highly portable across genomes.
 The BED 12 column format for most organisms can be export from the [UCSC table browser](https://genome.ucsc.edu/cgi-bin/hgTables).
 A detail explanation of the BED format can be found [here](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)

 ```
 #contig start stop gene score strand  CDSstart  CDSstop rbg NoOfExons ExonLengths ExonStarts